 Hand Soap and Paper Towels

-These two are very specific products that could fall under the category of hand sanitizers and toilet papers.
+These two are very specific products that could fall under the category of hand sanitizers and toilet paper.
 Frankly, paper towels have a lot of uses outside the bathroom, while hand soaps aren’t just reserved for the bathroom sink—they can also be used before and after eating or coming in from the outside.

 After you wash your hands, you’ll most likely dry them.
 The paper towel and hand soap combination are for this kind of chore.
 It’s also something that can be sold online, as these two items were some of the quickest to run out during the early days of the pandemic and, perhaps, beyond.